JimmyKenMerchant/RaspberryPi/segment_lcd_test/README.md

 * GPIO 5 as Input, Increment

-* GPIO 6 as Input, Decrement
+* GPIO 6 as Input, Decrement (Not Implemented Yet)

 * GPIO 20 as Input, Toggle Display Mode